Corporate Governance Seal

 The 2022 Meetings were scheduled on 24 February, 11 March, 31 March, 28 April, 14 June, 15 August, 04 October, 28 November, and 21 December.

-Notice of Meeting and Agenda
+2022 Notices of Meeting and Agenda

 b.
 Does the Board of Directors meet at least monthly?

+Yes.
 Attendance of all Directors, as well as other TPB officers and personnel are listed and made part of every Minutes of the Regular (Monthly) Board of Directors’ Meeting.

-Notice of Meeting and Agenda
+2022 Notices of Meeting and Agenda

 c.
 Did the Board of Directors meet on at least 75% on their scheduled meetings?

 Yes.
 The Board of Directors have met in all the eight (8) scheduled meetings in 2017.
 For 2018, the Board met on at least 75% of their scheduled meetings.
 Eleven meetings were held within 12 months.
 In 2019, the Board had eight (8) Board meetings.
 While in 2020, twelve (12) Board meetings were held.
 In 2021, there were 11 scheduled meetings which the Board members met.
+Last 2022, the Tourism Board met for nine (9) meetings.

-Notice of Meeting and Agenda
+2022 Notices of Meeting and Agenda

 d.
 Has each of the directors / commissioners attended at least 90% of all the board meetings held during the year?
 Yes.
-All members of the Board and appointive directors attended at least 90% of all 2022 BOD meeting as indicated in the attendance list of the Minutes of Regular Board of Directors Meeting.
+All members of the Board and appointive directors attended at least 90% of all 2022 BOD meetings as indicated in the attendance list of the Minutes of Regular Board of Directors Meeting.

-Notice of Meeting and Agenda
+2022 Notices of Meeting and Agenda

 e.
 Did the Board of Directors meet separately at least once during the year without the President / CEO present?